visit-dav/visit/docs/SphynxDocs/MakingItPretty/Lighting.rst

 Light color and brightness
 """"""""""""""""""""""""""

-VisIt allows lights to have colors as well as brightnesses.
+VisIt allows lights to have color as well as brightness.
 Colored lighting can produce interesting effects that may be desirable for presentations.
 To change the light color, click on the light **Color** button and select a new color from the **Color** menu.
 Once a color is picked, you can also